mvict/kata1736/NOTES.md

 ## E2E A player steps in a bomb
 [[" ", " ", " "], [" ", "X", " "], [" ", " ", " "]] + [1, 1]  -> "Game over!.
 You lose"

+# 🍅 🍅 🍅 🍅
+Rewrite messages before presentation so that it reads like a book